Survivor stories across the region

 Even though she is in her 70s, breast cancer did not stop Elizabeth “Ann” Lawler, nor her sense of humor.
 Ann’s battle began in January 2018 with the double mastectomy on Valentine’s Day.
 Initially, it was overwhelming but then she settled into the fact that it’s “basically fat” they removed.
 Ann has two daughters who are nurses, so they kept her informed and comforted throughout the journey.

-Ann continues to live life to the fullest, raising her 10-month-old great-grandson with her husband.
+Ann continues to live life to the fullest, she is hoping to raise her 10-month-old great-grandson with her husband.
 She also drives the Meeteetse recreation bus every Thursday so she can keep up on the latest town gossip from the ladies who ride.
 She loves spending more time with her kids, grandkids and great grandkids.
-If you ever have the pleasure to meet Ann, she can fill you in on all the history in Cody.
+If you ever have the pleasure to meet Ann, she can fill you in on the history of Cody and Meeteetse.

 Her best advice to others is to check your breasts regularly and get your yearly mammogram!